colinwren/eye/README.md

      '/Users/colinwren/Projects/eye/package.json' ] }
 ```

-And when a file changes and the command runs it will log:
+And when a file changes, the command will run and log:
 ```
 running: ls -a
 result: